What makes the invisible, visible and never forgets the past?

 These hotkeys can’t be changed, they’re hardwired.
 If you learn these at the outset it is handy like knowing command c saves you time.

-Editable hotkeys can be seen here.
+Editable hotkeys pref can be seen above.
 Editable hotkeys have a default setting.
 When we mention hotkeys are control h or command e, etc., in the manual we are referring to the default setting for the hotkey.
 We recommend sticking with the default hotkeys, for now, to get comfortable with how the app works.
 If you change it and don’t remember the default, go to the Advanced Setting where you can reset everything to default (Important: do not reset if you have data, clips, clip sets, settings you want to keep)

 Hotkeys